GIFTme-Official/.github/profile/README.md

 ## Information

 ### Our goal
 We want to allow all companies to sell gift cards to their customers.
-Only the big companies have the resources and systems to sell gift cards, but we want to change this.
+Only the big companies have the resources and systems to sell gift cards, but we want to change that.

 ### Contact Us
 You can contact us at service@sellgiftvouchers.com for anything related to the website or our service.